FermiDirak/CoinPredict/README.md

 # CoinPredict
-Uses Tensorflow to predict trends in the value of cryptocurrencies on the GDAX exchange
+Uses Tensorflow to predict trends in cryptocurrencies on the GDAX exchange